emilycolon/JavaScript-Hangman/README.md

-10th step: created function to create a div for each char of the word 11th step: added styling to create "underlines" on each letter of the word 12th step: updated script to add two sets of divs so can hide ones with word
+10th step: created function to create a div for each char of the word 11th step: added styling to create "underlines" on each letter of the word 12th step: updated script to add two sets of divs so can hide ones with word 13th step: added function to check for correct guesses and unhide letter in word